 With so many birth control options available, it can be hard to know which option is right for you.
-At Evergreen Women's Health, PC. in Vancouver, Washington, board-certified gynecologist Cynthia McNally, MD, offers family planning and counseling services to help you make smart choices when it comes to contraception.
-Dr. McNally has 20 years of experience with IUD insertions and also offers Nexplanon®, the pill, and permanent birth control options.
+At Evergreen Women's Health, PC. in Vancouver, Washington, we offer family planning and counseling services to help you make smart choices when it comes to contraception.
+We have 20 years of experience with IUD insertions and also offers Nexplanon®, the pill, and permanent birth control options.
 Call the office or use the online tool to schedule an appointment and decide, together, which birth control you should choose.

 If you’re sexually active, but want to delay having a family, you have a wide variety of birth control options to choose from.